 b.
 1939, London.

-McKenna's work is represented in the collections of the Irish Museum of Modern Art, the Tate Gallery, London, the Berlinische Galerie, Berlin, Staedtische Sammlungen, Rheinhausen, Musées Royaux des Beaux-Arts de Belgique, Brussels, Fries Museum, Leeuwarden, Netherlands and in many other collections, both private and public, world-wide.
+McKenna's work is represented in the collections of the Irish Museum of Modern Art; the Tate, London; the Berlinische Galerie, Berlin; Staedtische Sammlungen, Rheinhausen; Musées Royaux des Beaux-Arts de Belgique, Brussels; Fries Museum, Leeuwarden, Netherlands and in many other collections, both private and public, worldwide.